 - Manual updates

-- Global search-and-replace across DITA maps that include key definitions
+- (For very simple cases only) Global search-and-replace across DITA maps that include key

+definitions

-- Simple scripting
+- Scripting

 Processing key references to generate text or link text

 Variable text can be specified by key definitions.
 Processors determine the effective text by retrieving the content of elements in a specific sequence.